alinush/6.824-lecture-notes/l11-ficus.md

  - VT is a vector of numbers, one slot per node
  - Each message sent out with a VT
  - `VT[i]=x =>` sender had seen all msgs from node `i` up through `#x`
+ - the assumption here is that a node broadcasts messages to all other nodes (since we're trying to replicate a system effectively)
+ - have to know how many nodes there are in the whole system
+   + otherwise, complicated
+ - VTs get very large when you have thousands of machines

 VT comparisons